The best thing about summer holidays is… having time to experiment with cookie recipes. Me, a cookie nerd?! Yes. Definitely. I hope you don’t mind.

 - 2 large eggs

-- 4 tsps apple strudel loose leaf tea powder, ground (you can add more or less, to your taste)
+- 4 tsp apple strudel loose leaf powder, ground add more or less, to your taste

-- 1 tsp baking powder (*take this out if you don’t want your cookies to spread)
+- 1 tsp baking powder *omit if you don't want your cookies to spread

 - 1 tsp salt